StephenKinger/test_python/README.md

 Setup install the module

-launche tests on the module (python -m unittest)
+launche tests on the module